ErregeaHub/studio/studio/src/lib/db-docs.md

 # MediaFlow Database Documentation

 ## 1. Overview
 The MediaFlow database is designed to support a sleek, dark-themed content platform for sharing and interacting with photos and videos.
-It follows a relational model using MySQL 8.0+.
+It follows a relational model using PostgreSQL (Supabase).

 ## 2. Entity Relationship Summary
 - **user_accounts**: Core entity representing registered users.